Nxuba: Economy and tourism

-Cradock is one of the Cape's chief centres of the wool industry, and also produces beef, dairy, fruit, lucerne, and mohair.
+Nxuba is one of the Cape's chief centres of the wool industry, and also produces beef, dairy, fruit, lucerne, and mohair.

-Of enormous importance to the economic development of Cradock was the construction of the Orange-Fish River Tunnel.
-Completed in 1975 and 83 km in length it diverts water from the Gariep Dam on the Orange River to the Great Fish River and then on as far as the Addo Valley, Grahamstown and Port Elizabeth for irrigation, household and industrial use.
+Of enormous importance to the economic development of Nxuba was the construction of the Orange-Fish River Tunnel.
+Completed in 1975 and 83 km in length it diverts water from the Gariep Dam on the Orange River to the Great Fish River and then on as far as the Addo Valley, Makhanda and Gqeberha for irrigation, household and industrial use.

 The construction of the tunnel also made possible the annual Fish River Canoe Marathon.
 From humble beginnings in 1982 the two-day, 80 km event now attracts in excess of 1 500 paddlers from around the world.

 A notable attraction is the Mountain Zebra National Park just 15 km from the town, where the once-endangered zebra species together with lion, cheetah, buffalo and a range of antelope species are to be seen in magnificent surroundings.

 Notable attractions in the town are the "tuishuise" (at-home houses), superbly restored Victorian era craftsmen's houses in Market Street which form part of the Victoria Manor Hotel; the Dutch Reformed Moederkerk which dates back to 1868 and was designed after the style of St Martin-in-the-Fields in Trafalgar Square, London; and Schreiner House where the author of The Story of an African Farm lived as a young girl.
 The house, which is located at 9 Cross Street and is a satellite of the National English Literary Museum, contains a modern set of exhibitions portraying the life of Olive Schreiner.